The Growth of Lagos

 The rapid growth of the population and size and Lagos.

-As we explored in the last section the population of Lagos is growing rapidly, though no one can agree on what the population actually is.
+As we explored in the last section, Lagos’s population is growing rapidly, though no one can agree on its actual size.
 Less than a million people lived in Lagos in 1960.
-By 1990 it reached four million, and around fifteen million by 2015.
-Estimates are higher at twenty million if the population of the surrounding area is included.
+By 1990, it reached four million and just over 12 million by 2015.
+The population of Lagos is estimated to be 16.5 million in 2024.
+Estimates are higher at over twenty million if the surrounding area’s population is included.

-The physical area of Lagos has also grown as its population has.
-Lagos Island was the original site of the settlement.
-Since then the city has grown onto the mainland.
-Rapid urbanisation occurred during the 1970s during the oil boom.
-Many thousands of people migrated to the area seeking employment opportunities.
+Lagos’s physical area and population have also grown.
+The Settlement was originally located on Lagos Island, but the city has since grown onto the mainland.
+Rapid urbanisation occurred during the 1970s oil boom when many thousands of people migrated to the area seeking employment opportunities.
 The growth of Lagos continued into the 1980s and 1990s.

-The main driver of growth in Lagos over the past 50 years has been rural-urban migration.
-People are encouraged to leave the countryside by push factors such as the lack of job opportunities and low wages.
-They are brought to the city by pull factors such as the prospect of well-paid work and the attraction of an urban lifestyle.
+Rural-urban migration has been the main driver of growth in Lagos over the past 50 years.
+Push factors, such as the lack of job opportunities and low wages, encourage people to leave the countryside, while pull factors, such as the prospect of well-paid work and the attraction of an urban lifestyle, bring them to the city.

 Education and health services are poor in rural areas.
-Changing climate is making the weather less predictable.
-Droughts and floods occur more often, now.
+The changing climate is making the weather less predictable.
+Droughts and floods occur more often now.

 Farming pays low wages but requires a lot of hard work.
 Few job opportunities exist other than farming.
 There is a land shortage due to population growth.

 Despite urbanisation, the rural population continues to grow.
 The land is degraded due to farming and other activities.
-Land in the Niger Delta region is polluted by the oil industry.
+The oil industry pollutes land in the Niger Delta region.
 Political unrest creates insecurity.
-The terrorist group, Boko Haram, is active in the north of Nigeria.
+The terrorist group Boko Haram is active in the north of Nigeria.

 Wider reading: